GeoscienceAustralia/ptha/R/README.md

 PTHA methodologies can be quite diverse depending on the level of detail required.
 The main steps in PTHA methodology supported by rptha are outlined below.
-Note that the code can optionally be used just to [generate tsunami initial conditions](source_contours_2_unit_sources) (as raster output files), which may then form part of some other workflow.
+(Note that the code can optionally be used just to [generate tsunami initial conditions](source_contours_2_unit_sources) as raster output files, which may then form part of some other workflow):

 * Define tsunami sources.
 Currently rptha only supports earthquake tsunami sources.
 The user needs to provide contours defining the interface on